adambuttrick/diff_records/README.md

 Quick script for diffing ROR record updates.

 # usage
-Copy to the directory with the ROR records JSON
+Copy to the directory with the ROR records JSON:

 pip install -r requirements.txt